-This bill creates new offenses, which could result in an increase in the number cases handled by the Commission on Indigent Defense.
-The agency indicates that if this bill results in a significant increase in the workload, the agency will request an increase in General Fund appropriations.
+This bill creates new offenses, which could result in an increase in the number cases handled by the Commission on Indigent Defense and the Commission on Prosecution Coordination.
+The Commission on Indigent Defense indicates that if this bill results in a significant increase in the workload, the agency will request an increase in General Fund appropriations.
+The Commission on Prosecution Coordination anticipates that the agency can manage any increase in workload with existing appropriations.